FDA Assisted Bulimia: Agency Approves Aspire Bariatrics to Fight Diabesity

-Diabesity, the combination of type 2 diabetes and obesity, is a huge public health crisis.
-It is also a frustrating, seemingly hopeless condition for approximately 350 million people globally.
-There is a SANE answer to the diabesity epidemic, but nothing is more inSANE than what Aspire Bariatrics wants to do about it – and to you, if you let them.
+Diabesity refers to the poor health impacts of obesity and diabetes together.
+The global epidemics of obesity and type 2 diabetes are significant public health crises.
+Diabesity is also a frustrating, seemingly hopeless condition for approximately 350 million people globally.
+There is a SANE answer to the diabesity epidemic, but nothing is more inSANE than what Aspire Bariatrics wants to do about it – and to you if you let them.

 Would you choose something as inSANE as this Aspire Bariatrics device to lose weight and reduce your risk of diabesity, when there is a SANEr way?